hlucey/third-party/cis1-docs-marketing.md

 {:shortdesc}

 ## Before you begin
-{: #prereqs}
+{: #marketing-prereqs}

-Make sure that you completed the [getting started tutorial](/docs/third-party/index.html), and you're approved to deliver an integrated billing service.
+Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver an integrated billing service.

 ## Create your getting started documentation
-{: #docs}
+{: #gs-docs}

 To deliver an integrated billing service, you're required to provide getting started documentation that describes how users get started with using your service in the context of {{site.data.keyword.Bluemix_notm}}.
 You can work on this task in parallel while you develop your service.